 Students must purchase textbooks for the Power Engineering - Distance Learning courses.

-As students work through the Power Engineering Training Systems (PETS) printed material, they test their knowledge of each module by completing an online quiz.
-The quiz for each module consists of 10 to 15 multiple-choice questions and can be completed and graded online via The Learning Manager (TLM).
-Students can access TLM via computers in the Power Engineering CML Centre at NAIT or through another computer connected to the Internet.
-Students have 12 months to complete the course.
+As students work through the Power Engineering Learning Materials printed material, they test their knowledge of each module by completing an online quiz.
+The quiz for each module consists of 10 to 15 multiple-choice questions and can be completed and graded online through The Learning Manager (TLM).
+Students can access TLM on computers in the Power Engineering CML Centre at NAIT or through another computer connected to the Internet.
+Students have 6 to 12 months to complete depending on the course.

 Once students complete a certain number of quizzes, they must write a supervised exam.
 Exams may be written at NAIT.
 Students outside the Greater Edmonton area may write their exams at a suitable remote location under an approved supervisor.

 Students experiencing difficulty with the course material can request help from instructors by phone, email or in person.
 Instructors are available for tutoring during CML Centre office hours and are located at the Power Engineering CML Centre in C Building (Cenovus Centre for Power Engineering), Room C100 (Main Campus).